canonical/paas-app-charmer/doc/write-your-first-kubernetes-charm-for-a-go-app.md

 sudo snap install charmcraft --channel latest/edge --classic
 ```

-[note type=information status]
-This tutorial requires version `3.0.0` or later of Charmcraft.
-Check the version of Charmcraft using `charmcraft --version` If you have an older version of Charmcraft installed, use `sudo snap refresh charmcraft --channel latest/edge` to get the latest edge version of Charmcraft.
-[/note]

 MicroK8s is required to deploy the Go application on Kubernetes.
 Install MicroK8s:

 ```bash